Ecoatex

 Ecoatex’s patent-pending process isolates and regenerates cellulose and lignin under mild, solvent-minimized conditions, delivering up to 80% less water and 50% less energy than conventional methods.

-Backed by grants from USDA, EPA, NSF, GRA, and Beam Circular, Ecoatex operates a pilot-scale R&D lab and has demonstrated fibers and leather-like composites with mechanical properties that match or exceed petroleum-based materials.
+Backed by grants from USDA, EPA, NSF, GRA, and Beam Circular, Ecoatex operates a pilot-scale R&D lab and has demonstrated advanced cellulose materials and coated-material systems with performance aligned with industrial applications.

-Ecoatex’s mission: replace non-renewable inputs with circular, regenerative materials that reduce emissions and create value for farmers and manufacturers.
+Ecoatex’s mission: replace non-renewable inputs with scalable, renewable materials that reduce reliance on fossil-based inputs and create value for farmers and manufacturers.

 Team Members